vexide/website/src/content/blog/summer-update-24.md

 # What are we doing right now

 Currently, we are working on our goal of removing pros-cli from out toolchain.
+Since tooling for vexide was created, we have depended on pros-cli for uploading programs.
+Our new cli which will be called ``cargo-v5`` will remove that dependency.
+This will make upload times marginally faster, when uploading over serial.
+However, the biggest improvement will be the improved ease of installation of ``cargo-v5``.